cis5710/cis5710-homework/README.md

 This repository contains the documentation and starter code for the homework assignments in [CIS 4710/5710: Computer Organization & Design](http://cis.upenn.edu/~cis5710/).
-NOTE: these instructions are currently stale and under active development for the Fall 2026 semester.

 # Git

 We'll use git to distribute the code and instructions for the homeworks.
-Here's our recommended git setup so that you can have a private repo you can share with your group partner, and that also allows you to receive updates we make to [the `cis5710-homework` repo](https://github.com/cis5710/cis5710-homework), which we will also refer to as *upstream*.
+Here's our recommended git setup so that you can have a private repo where you can commit your code, that also allows you to receive updates we make to [the `cis5710-homework` repo](https://github.com/cis5710/cis5710-homework), which we will also refer to as *upstream*.
 In these instructions, we'll use github and git terminal commands, but you can adapt these to other git hosting services or other git clients.

 > **Do not fork this repo** on GitHub unless you are submitting a Pull Request to fix something here.
 For doing your homework, you should start from a new private GitHub repo instead.